 Not sure how to get your homeschool back on track?
 Sometimes ensuring that we have a set schedule that works for us will get everyone on the same path.

-Read Homeschool Planning for the Unorganized Mom if you need more help.
+Need more help getting started in your homeschool?
+Grab the Homeschool Planning Guide for the Unorganized Mom for more help.

 Take a look at the rest of the posts in this 5-day series – Homeschool Planning Tips for the Unorganized Mom